mgraauw/eu-nl-compared/profiles/Diagnoses.md

 4. `Condition.bodySite` is restricted to 0..1.
 5. `Condition.note` is constrained to 0..1.

-Voor 2024, there are no profiles yet.
+Fot 2024, there are no profiles yet.
 Howver, the zib modeling becomes a lot complexer, which could result in a non-straightforwared mapping to FHIR:

 1. The zibs separate the condition itself froms any diagnoses about it.
 A straightforward mapping of this model would result in multuple Conditions for the same "problem"; one containing the problem type (the diagnosis) and one containing things like the period present (the condition itself).
 2. Furthermore, a straightforward mapping could result in "diagnosis" Conditions that are in the past while the "condition" Condition is still active.